 The key statutory authority that governs the characterization of an investor advance to a corporation is Sec.
 385. Under Sec.
 385, the Treasury Secretary is authorized to issue regulations for determining whether an interest in a corporation should be treated as equity or indebtedness.
-Factors to be considered in the determination include,
+Factors to be considered in the determination include.

-- Whether there is a written, unconditional promise to pay a sum certain in money - Whether the interest is subordinate to any corporate indebtedness - The corporation's debt to equity ratio - Convertibility of the interest into corporate stock - The relationship between stockholdings and the interest in question
+- Whether there is a written, unconditional promise to pay a sum certain in money - Whether the interest is subordinate to any corporate indebtedness - The corporation's debt to equity ratio - Convertibility of the interest into corporate stock - The relationship between stockholdings and the interest in question than debt.

-Based on Factors 2, 3, and 5, the three investors' interest in Lemona resembles equity more than debt.
 The interest is subordinate to other Lemona obligations; the corporation's debt to equity ratio is extraordinarily high (25:1 before the note issuance); and the relationship between the interest in question and the investors' pre-existing stockholdings is proportionate.